laher/neorg-codecap/README.md

 Super basic capture module for neorg, for capturing notes referring to code.

-I just want to capture a TODO with a popup, which captures the file/line, and its associated git URL.
+I just wanted to capture a TODO with a popup, which captures the file/line, and its associated git URL.

+It's a little neorg module, but it's also a little vim plugin which does the capturing (typically, outside of neorg) & then invokes the module.

-NOTE: this is just a quick hack while the neorg-gtd feature is unavailable.
+NOTE: this began just as a quick hack while the neorg-gtd feature is unavailable.
 Maybe this will be superceded or eventually be reworked on top of GTD.

 ## Commands